guiglass/LUXOR/apssdk_part1.md

 |  Daz3D (Gen3) |     No             |  No             | No             |

 * Compatible Skeletons - Many character creator programs export their rigs with standard naming conventions.
-* Emotes Templates - Facial expressions that can be applied to avatars either by trggering or the morph tool.
+* Emotes Templates - Addes EmotionBuilders components for setting up avatars with an assortment of default facial expressions.
-* Automap Facecap - Adds a FacecapLinker component and attempt to apply known mappings to setup avatars for facial capture.
+* Facecap Templates - Adds a FacecapLinker component and automaps known blendshapes to setup avatars for facial capture.
-* Automap Visemes - Adds a VisemeLinker component and attempt to apply known mappings to setup avatars for microphone lipsync.
+* Visemes Templates - Adds a VisemeLinker component and automaps known blendshapes to setup avatars for microphone lipsync.